Ironstone: Description

 Freshly cleaved ironstone is usually grey.
 The brown external appearance is due to oxidation of its surface.

 Ironstone, being a sedimentary rock is not always homogeneous, and can be found in a red-and-black banded form called tiger iron, sometimes used for jewelry purposes.

 Sometimes ironstone hosts concretions or opal gems.

 Occurrence

 Ironstone occurs in a variety of forms.
 The various forms of ironstone include siderite nodules; deeply weathered saprolite, i.e. (laterite); and ooidal ironstone.

 Uses

 Ironstone as a source of iron

 Ironstone, although widespread, is a limited source of iron.
-Historically, most British iron originated from ironstone, but it is now rarely used for this purpose because it is far too limited in quantity to be an economic source of iron ore.
+Historically, most British iron originated from ironstone, but it is now rarely used for this purpose because it is far too limited in quantity and of too low a grade (i.e. percentage of iron per tonne mined) to be an economic source of iron ore.
+Nearly 2/3 of the iron ore smelted comes from banded iron formations.

 Ceramics

 Ironstone's oxide impurities render it useless as a component in ceramics: the "ironstone china" of Staffordshire and American manufacture, a fine, white, high-fired vitreous semi-porcelain, commonly used for heavy-duty dinner services in the 19th century, includes no ironstone in its production.
 Its "iron" quality is in its resistance to chipping.